 Tall trees close to the home can be used as ladders to second-story windows, so keep that in mind when choosing your landscaping.

-Burglars prefers a quiet mode of entry, but sometimes they are still willing to risk the noise of breaking a window to get in.
-What they aren’t willing to do is continuerepeatedly hitting a window long enough to break through the extra resistance of a pre-laminated glass.
+Burglars prefer a quiet mode of entry, but sometimes they are still willing to risk the noise of breaking a window to get in.
+What they aren’t willing to do is continue repeatedly hitting a window long enough to break through the extra resistance of a pre-laminated glass.

 If you are due to replace your windows, consider asking for a quote on upgrading the type of glass in the new windows.

-Are you stuck with regular window glass and no plans of replacing the window in the near future?
+Are you stuck with regular window glass and no plans for replacing the window in the near future?
 It’s okay – you too can make your window protective.

 Home alarm systems have come down in price and studies have confirmed their effectiveness as a crime deterrent.

 To maximize your benefits, opt for a modern system that includes security cameras and motion sensors.
 It should have the ability to detect broken glass.
 The other important factor in this equation?
 You and your family.
 A home security system is only effective if it is actually armed and utilized.
 Consistency is key.
 Make arming the system part of your routine whenever you leave your home and at bedtime.

 Open blinds or curtains are a window-shopping invitation to criminals.
 All they have to do is peep in to see what valuables you have laying around if anyone is home and even if your security system is armed or not.
 Make it harder for them by closing the blinds or at least angling them to obstruct the view from outside.

 Let your windows work for you by using them to send a potential burglar signal that someone is home and awake.
 After closing your blinds most of the way, turn on a light that is visible from the window.

 Many burglars are opportunists and they are drawn to homes that are easy, “soft targets.”
 Just the simple act of leaving a light on may be enough to deter the burglar.